|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 When your computing needs change, you can modify your Reserved Instances and continue to benefit from your capacity reservation.
 You can move your Reserved Instances between Availability Zones within the same region, and you can change the network platform between EC2-Classic and EC2-VPC.
-In addition, starting with Amazon EC2 API version 2013-10-01, you can change the instance type of your reservation to a larger or smaller instance type in the same family (e.g., the M1 instance type) if capacity is available and if your reservation is for the Linux/UNIX product platform (currently the only platform that can be modified).
+In addition, starting with Amazon EC2 API version 2013-10-01, you can change the instance type of your reservation to a larger or smaller instance type in the same family (e.g., the M1 instance family) if capacity is available and if your reservation is for the Linux/UNIX product platform (currently the only platform that can be modified).

 Modification does not change the remaining term of your Reserved Instances.
 Their end dates remain the same.
 There is no fee for modifying your Reserved Instances, and you do not receive any new bills or invoices.